lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 A **boxplot** was also created, however, it provides very similar insight as the violin plot.
 The violin plot is therefore more emphasised in the analysis because it offers additionally the full distribution density.

-We can see how the **World** section has some articles that are close to the level of happiness of **2**, commpared to the other two sections, where are almost none.
+We can see how the **World** section has some articles that are close to the level of happiness of **2**, compared to the other two sections, where are almost none.
 This shows there is way more **"sadness"** in the World articles.

 ### Happiness over time